HSH112 - Local and Global Environments for Health

 Content

-This unit will introduce key concepts around environmental health and will explore the relationships between the natural, built, social, economic, political and digital environments and human health.
-This unit will also introduce the concepts of sustainable development, ecosystem health and environmental justice.
-The content of the unit will be framed within a public health and health promotion context, as well as the socio-ecological determinants of health framework.
+This unit will introduce key concepts around environmental health and explore the relationships between the natural and built environment and human health outcomes.
+The content of the unit will be framed within a public health and health promotion context examining both the positive and negative influences from the natural/physical, built, social, economic and political environments on human health.

 Unit Fee Information